 I wonder if you noticed – when you swiftly swiped my girls 232 tiny ‘Shopkins’, her ten ‘Shopkins’ dolls and her six Shopkins ‘Cutie Cars’, from our patio table – the meticulous way most had been lined up by colour and function?
 I’ve wondered if you gave any thought to as to ‘why’ the ‘Petkins’ car, ‘Gemma Stone’ doll and little ‘Puppy House’ were purposefully set to one side?
 Or, if you gave any consideration as to why ‘Toastie Bread’ and ‘Apple Blossom’ were front and centre to the rest?

-I’ve wondered too, would it have made a difference if you had known that what where simply ‘cute’ moulded pieces of plastic to you; to my girl are purposeful objects that help her to communicate about daily events, her needs and her wants?
+I’ve wondered too, would it have made a difference if you had known that what where simply ‘cute’ moulded pieces of plastic to you; to my girl are purposeful objects that help her to process daily events, her needs and her wants?
 Would you have chosen leaving, rather than taking, if you had realised that what you saw as sparkling dashes of glitter on colourful plastic shapes; to my girl are familiar patterns of differences that make her world feel safe and secure – each speck of glitter on each individual piece counted for, every tiny mark committed to memory, each piece a symbol of daily routine?

 There was infact nothing random in how those tiny Shopkins were positioned on the table – their placement communicated the story of how my girl and I were going to be taking her puppy to the vet that afternoon, how I, represented by ‘Gemma Stone’ doll, was going to drive us there … and that my girl had requested toast and an apple for breakfast.